oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 It is recommended to use both access tokens and refresh tokens, as it enables access tokens to be short-lived and minimally scoped (e.g., using {{RFC8707}}).
 When using refresh tokens, the BFF obtains the refresh token (step F) and associates it with the user's session.

-If the BFF notices that the user's access token has expired and the BFF has a refresh token, it can run a Refresh Token grant type to obtain a fresh access token.
+If the BFF notices that the user's access token has expired and the BFF has a refresh token, it can use the refresh token to obtain a fresh access token.
 These steps are not shown in the diagram, but would occur between step J and K. Note that this BFF client is a confidential client, so it will use its client authentication in the refresh token request.

-When the refresh token expires, there is no way to obtain a valid access token without running an entirely new Authorization Code grant type.
+When the refresh token expires, there is no way to obtain a valid access token without running an entirely new Authorization Code flow.
 Therefore, it is recommended to configure the lifetime of the cookie-based session managed by the BFF to be equal to the maximum lifetime of the refresh token.
 Additionally, when the BFF learns that a refresh token for an active session is no longer valid, it is recommended to invalidate the session.

 #### Cookie-based Session Management {#pattern-bff-sessions}